-For instream video ads (where the ad is embedded as part of a video content file, typically as a 15-second pre-roll), original online content may be less vital, as the user has little choice but to watch the ad to get to the content.
+For in-stream video ads (where the ad is embedded as part of a video content file, typically as a 15-second pre-roll), original online content may be less vital, as the user has little choice but to watch the ad to get to the content.
 Either way, originality is key to being noticed and remembered.
 Integrate video into creative concepts, that’s the issue.
 The best in-banner video campaigns integrate the video into the overall creative to tell a story, demo a product, or otherwise communicate the brand message.

-Into a recent article called “New Media Predictions 2006: What Will The Web Future Bring?“, Robin Good (the genius behind the Master New Media blog) said:
+In a recent article called “New Media Predictions 2006: What Will The Web Future Bring?“, Robin Good (the genius behind the Master New Media blog) said:

 “This is the year (2006) that video on the web will become very popular.
 Tons of new online video services, tools, portable media devices, and new talent will rapidly appear on the Internet scene.
 All the ingredients that would allow small and medium-sized online publishers to adopt and leverage video publishing are now in place.
 The only challenge remains for most to find the extra talent and time to make this possible.“

-And Robin continue: “Video will be the key evangelist for broadband.
+And Robin continues: “Video will be the key evangelist for broadband.
 Once you start understanding the amazing number of opportunities that web-based video creates it is second nature to understand how critical broadband and its wide adoption are to support the realization of those.
-And so broadband adoption will grow rapidly, along with new forms of interconnectivity based on new powerful standards.”
+And so broadband adoption will grow rapidly, along with new forms of interconnectivity based on new powerful standards.“

-Recent media studies gives us impressive results.
+Recent media studies give us impressive results.
 If you don’t know, up to 90% of people who receive a video presentation will also watch it!
-Please tell me if you find another marketing strategy with such a higher “open rate” results.
+Please tell me if you find another marketing strategy with such higher “open rate” results.
 I will tell you a little secret: you won’t find it!

-With a movie on your site you can make a demonstration for your product/service or affiliate products/services.
+With a movie on your site, you can make a demonstration for your product/service or affiliate products/services.
 You can build leads, you can insert testimonials, you can do a lot of things.
 Most of all, you can make it the way that viewers will actually feel like they are hearing about your business “first-hand”.

 Video has the ability to arouse an emotional response.
-As you know, certain actions are made on an emotional level, no matter if you buy an expensive jewelry or donate money to a non-profit organization.
-By far, a combination of compelling text and video, is the most effective way to reach people at a higher emotional(buying) level.
+As you know, certain actions are made on an emotional level, no matter if you buy expensive jewelry or donate money to a non-profit organization.
+By far, a combination of compelling text and video is the most effective way to reach people at a higher emotional(buying) level.